How to Identify a Drunk Driver So You Can Stay Away

 - Slow speeds: When a driver realizes they are too drunk to safely drive, they often do not make the responsible decision to pull over and exit the vehicle until sober.
 Instead, they try to “hedge their bets” by driving slowly, often 10 miles per hour under the speed limit or slower.

-What Should You Do When You Spot a Drunk Driver?
+What To Do When You Spot A Drunk Driver

 Prioritize your safety when you identify a drunk driver on the road ahead of you.
 When you are can, safely pull over away from the road, such as in a parking lot, and call 911.
 Tell the police you believe you have seen a drunk driver.